-You will be eligible for the 30-hours offer if:
+You will be eligible for the 30-hour funded childcare offer if:

 - You earn less than £100,000 per year.

-- You and your partner are employed but one or both of you temporarily on parental, maternity or paternity, adoption leave, or on statutory sick pay
+You and your partner are employed but one or both of you is temporarily away from the workplace on parental, maternity or paternity, adoption leave, or on statutory sick pay

-- You are employed but your partner either has substantial caring responsibilities, or is disabled or incapacitated, or vice versa.
-This is dependent on you or your partner being entitled to specific benefits.
+You are employed but your partner either has substantial caring responsibilities, or is disabled or incapacitated, or vice versa (i.e. your partner is employed but you have caring responsibilities or are disabled or incapacitated).
+This is dependent on you or your partner being entitled to specific disability or caring benefits.

 My child is going to turn three next year.
 How soon can I access the 30 hours?